Most Romantic Spots in Austin

 A concrete art deco arch bridge that crosses over Lady Bird Lake in downtown Austin, Lamar Boulevard Bridge is on the National Register of Historic Places.
 Completed in 1942, the bridge carries Lamar Boulevard/Texas State Highway Loop 343 and makes a lovely backdrop for photos.
 From the auto bridge, the view of Austin’s skyline is lovely.
 Another photo-op view is of the bridge itself in the morning, with the arches mirrored in the water; walk along the pedestrian bridge for a symmetrical, serene, romantic photo.

 One of Austin’s longtime fine dining establishments, Jeffrey’s in Clarksville has a new American menu and chic atmosphere that make it a special-occasion destination.
-A cozy environment that was remodeled in 2013 using the finest finishes and upscale furnishings, Jeffrey’s has intimate tables and a fireplace at the bar — ideal for a romantic photo.
+A cozy environment with the finest finishes and upscale furnishings, Jeffrey’s has intimate tables and a fireplace at the bar — ideal for a romantic photo.
 By all means, stay for a romantic dinner; it promises to be unforgettable.

 The Texas chain steakhouse is anything but ordinary.
 With a warm, intimate atmosphere accentuated with plenty of mahogany woodwork, Italian marble surroundings and white linen tablecloths, it’s no wonder III Forks is one of the most romantic spots in Austin for countless proposals and other celebratory events.
 Enjoy a cocktail in the piano bar before dining on some of the city’s best steaks, seafood and local favorites.
 Delicious butters and crowns quite literally top off the meal nicely.

 Indoors and out, Siena Ristorante Toscana is romantic.
 Italian architecture with gorgeous stone and brick walls, dark wood beams and warm, old-world lighting set the mood for Italian-inspired romance.
-The authentic and highly praised Tuscan cuisine includes Formaggio al Forno (baked brie, fig marmellata, almonds and grilled crostini), Capellini con Gamberi (angel hair pasta with shrimp, tomatoes concasse and cracked red chili) and Filetto di Manzo (wood-grilled beef tenderloin with Gorgonzola and a Sangiovese demiglace).
-Save room for the Affogato — an award-winning vanilla bean gelato served with a shot of espresso poured over it.
+The authentic and highly praised Tuscan cuisine includes Schiacciata (grilled Tuscan flatbread, Gorgonzola, balsamic roasted onions, toasted walnuts), Capellini con Gamberi (shrimp, tomatoes, capers, garlic, olive oil, oregano, basil, red chili) and Filetto di Manzo al Funghi (wood-grilled beef tenderloin with a porcini mushroom Chianti demiglace).
+Save room for the Tiramisu with toasted almonds.
 Delizioso.

 This swanky jazz club off the beaten path is south of the Colorado River on South Congress, and you’d never know that it opened in 2013 instead of 1960.
 With a stage that showcases classic soul and R&B, plus the cozy Jade Room that’s reminiscent of a 1950s Japanese GI bar and an outdoor patio, C-Boy’s has a well-deserved reputation as a funky, eclectic, one-of-a-kind experience.
 This red-lit neighborhood club has soul in spades.